jakesalmon/Big-Ideas-Final-Project/README.md

 # Big-Ideas-Final-Project
 ## Carmen Campagna and Jacob Salmon

 We are using Python and the Pandas library to quantitatively analyze the 'best' neighborhood in Pittsburgh.
-The datasets we will be using are Pittsburgh's arrest rate records, Pittsburgh property value, and the level of toxins present in the neighbhorhood's resources.
+The datasets we will be using are Pittsburgh's arrest rate records, Pittsburgh's COVID rates, and the Pittsburgh 311 reports.
+Our metrics will be COVID cases compared to increases in property value, arrest rates, and 311 report rates.

 Team Name